By Ekta Chanana Last Updated:

 Anand Karaj ceremony is the wedding ceremony that is held in front of Guru Granth Sahib.
 The bride and groom sit next to each other facing the Granth Sahib ji and the ardaas is offered to 'Waheguru'.
 Later, the bride and groom are informed about their roles and duties they are entitled to and the idea of living a pious life according to Sikh tenets.
 The couple then bows down and the father of the bride places a saffron-coloured scarf on the shoulder of the groom and the other end is placed in the hands of the bride.

 The Lavaan Phere are the four prayers chanted as the couple takes pheras around the Guru Granth Sahib ji.
 The four wedding hymns of the Lavaan are denoted by the four stages of love.
 It describes the love between a husband and a wife and their love for God.
 The ceremony ends with the final prayer and distribution of kada prasad.

 After the wedding rituals are completed, the bride changes into the outfit gifted by her in-laws and bids goodbye to her family moving forward to make her own world.

 The journey of a Sikh bride is filled with a bucket full of emotions.
-Every ceremony holds a deeper meaning than just another sets of hashtags.
+Every ceremony holds a deeper meaning than just another set of hashtags.
 She takes with her the preaching of her mother and the pride of her father to make another world of her own.
-After brightening her mother's place, now, moves on to brighten another and nurture it with her love.
+After brightening her mother's place, she now, moves on to brighten another and nurture it with her love.